How to Be Confident During Job Interview

 Nervous System Techniques That Work

 When you’re nervous, your body signals often override your thoughts.
 Use simple physiological tools to shift your state quickly and reliably.
-A short, calming routine fifteen minutes before the interview can be decisive.
+A short calming routine fifteen minutes before the interview can be decisive:

-- Inhale slowly for four counts, hold for four, exhale for six—repeat three times.
+• Inhale slowly for four counts, hold for four, exhale for six—repeat three times.

-- Stand tall, roll your shoulders back, and breathe deeply while humming for a few seconds—this calms the vagus nerve and lowers nervous energy.
+• Stand tall, roll your shoulders back, and breathe deeply while humming for a few seconds—this calms the vagus nerve and lowers nervous energy.

-- Engage in brief power poses for 30–60 seconds to increase feelings of competence (combined with the breathing exercise).
+• Engage in brief power poses for 30-60 seconds to increase feelings of competence (combined with the breathing exercise).

 These micro-practices are discreet and effective at shifting you from reactive to composed.

-Day-of Preparation: Rituals That Anchor Performance
+Day-Of Preparation: Rituals That Anchor Performance

-On the interview day, maintain routines that stabilize energy: a protein-rich breakfast, hydration, and short movement breaks.
+On the interview day, maintain routines that stabilise energy: a protein-rich breakfast, hydration, and short movement breaks.
 Avoid excessive caffeine right before the meeting as it may amplify nervousness.
 Two hours before the interview, do a brief rehearsal of your opening pitch and a final review of your evidence inventory.

 If your schedule allows, arrive (or log on) 10-15 minutes early to settle, review notes, and reset your posture.
 Early arrival reduces last-minute stress and signals professionalism.